Redocly/redocly-cli/docs/commands/push.md

   petstore: ./openapi/petstore.yaml
 ```

-In this case, after resolving the path behind the `petstore` alias (see the `.redocly.yaml` tab), `push` will upload to the Redocly API registry both the `petstore.yaml` definition file and the `.redocly.yaml` configuration files.
-The presence of the `.redocly.yaml` configuration file is mandatory.
+In this case, after resolving the path behind the `petstore` alias (example in the `.redocly.yaml` tab), `push` will upload both the `petstore.yaml` definition file and the `.redocly.yaml` configuration file to the Redocly API registry.
+For this approach, the `redocly.yaml` configuration file is mandatory.

 ### Destination